31 Mar 2020 OVERCOMING SUPPLY CHAIN DISRUPTION: Sourcing in Mexico as The Alternative to China

 Third, value engineering needs to occur to reduce the cost due to over-engineering, or to introduce more competitive methods of production.
 Furthermore, these Mexican companies need to be provided with drawings and many times with a packaging supplier of high-level printing quality as they are not accustomed to the requirements required by U.S. marketers.

-Shoreview Management Advisors Announcing the Mexico Strategic Sourcing Alliance
+Shoreview Management Advisors and the Mexico Strategic Sourcing Alliance

-- We have assembled a strategic alliance of companies that provide an engineering-based approach to sourcing, backed by more than 20 years of transferring products competitively to Mexico.
+- We have assembled a strategic alliance of companies that provide an engineering-based approach to sourcing and has 20 plus years of transferring products competitively to Mexico.

 - We develop a thorough understanding with the client of the specifications and required performance of the product.

 - We perform market research in Mexico to add to our list of highly qualified manufacturers.
 If necessary, we will reverse engineer the detailed product design from samples and create detailed bills of materials.